fabryperot/datasciencecoursera/README.md

 datasciencecoursera
 ===================
-This repository has been created to satisfy a requirement for Coursera's The Data SCientist's Toolbox.
+This GitHub repository has been created to satisfy a requirement for Coursera's The Data Scientist's Toolbox course.